fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 type ApplicativeBuilder() =
     inherit TraceCore()

+    // Fundamental methods

+    // The standard Return
+    member builder.Return(x: 'T) : M<'T> = ...

+    // The standard Bind
+    member builder.Bind(x1: M<'T1>, f: 'T1 -> M<'T2>) : M<'T2> = ...

+    // If you have Bind, then BindReturn can be added for performance
+    //
+    // If you don't have Bind, then adding BindReturn allows a single let! bind followed by a return,
+    // i.e. an applicative.
+    member builder.BindReturn(x: M<'T1>, f: 'T1 -> 'T2) : M<'T2> = ...

-    // MergeSources adds support for `and!`.
+    // If you have Bind or BindReturn, MergeSources adds support for `and!`.
 Struct tuples can be used member builder.MergeSources(x1: M<'T1>, x2: M<'T2>) : M<'T1 * 'T2> = ...

+    // Performance optimizations

     // If you have MergeSources, then a MergeSources3 can be added for performance member builder.MergeSources3(x1: M<'T1>, x2: M<'T2>, x3: M<'T3>) : M<'T1 * 'T2 * 'T3> = ...